sbb-design-systems/lyne-components/src/components/sbb-header/readme.md

 # sbb-header

-The `sbb-header` component is a container for actions and logo and it is displayed sticky at page's top.
+The `sbb-header` component is a container for actions and logo, and it is displayed sticky at page's top.

 It has two slots:
-the first one can contains [sbb-header-action](../sbb-header-action/readme.md)s or other action items, like `sbb-button` or `sbb-link`, and it is rendered on the component's right side;
-the second one contains a logo, which by default is the [sbb-logo](../sbb-logo/readme.md).
+the first one can contain one or more [sbb-header-action](../sbb-header-action/readme.md) or other action items like `sbb-button` or `sbb-link`, and it is displayed at the left end of the component; the second slot is displayed at the right end, and it can contain a logo, which by default is the [sbb-logo](../sbb-logo/readme.md).

-A box-shadow appears under the component when the page is scrolled if the `shadow` variable is set to `true`.
+A box-shadow appears under the component if the `shadow` variable is set to `true`.

 The component's height can be overriden by defining the variable `--sbb-header-height-override`.